Subscribe to Body Moments Newsletter and get a FREE e-book!

 The third way that women differ is their musculature in the leg is less strong, especially in the buttocks, quadriceps and back.
 Less strength in the muscles that support the joints of the hip, knee and ankle, make the joints less stable.
 This in turn makes women more prone to knee pain and hip pain and other problems.

-And finally, if one throws obesity in the mix, and the fact that women carry more weight on their hips than men, it’s no wonder that women have more leg problems.
 All of these structural differences in the female hip and leg lead to higher frequency of torn ACL’s (anterior cruciate ligament of the knee), arthritis, injuries and fractures of the hip, knee or ankle.
 It spells a set up for ankle pain, knee pain and hip pain.

 In summary a woman’s hips differ in the following ways: